 It used to be that when you came upon a fork in the road while riding, you pulled your trusty map from its waterproof case, and scoured the minuscule lines to find which one would take you where you needed to go.
 Fortunately, those days are over and every map you could ever need fits in the palm of your hand.
 Nope, I’m not talking about a phone, I’m talking about getting a motorcycle GPS unit.
+In this guide we will explore the following:

 What to Look for in a Motorcycle GPS Unit